MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 ##### 5.2 Who They Are

 Derek is a working professional whose wife also works.
 They do not have any children and enjoy life in the suburbs where they often see members of one anothers' families.
-Derek enjoys his work, but hopes to leave something of his legacy of memories, artstic thoughts, ideas, and works of poetry behind for his extended family, but most importantly for anyone who might be interested or helped by the creative.
+Derek enjoys his work and has overseen very positive technology implementations at his library.
+He hopes to leave something of his legacy of memories, thoughts, ideas, and works of poetry behind for his extended family, but as importantly for anyone who might be interested or helped by the his ideas and inspirations.
 Derek wishes he were more proactive in storing and capturing his memories, worried that the impacts he'll make in his small milieu will not endure him.
 Morally, he does not wish to leave his legacy to corporate interests that will outlast his ability to pay.

 ##### 5.3 Motivation to Use MyLife